seven1m/rpi-check-in-printer/README.md

 1. Enable Check-ins "Universal Printing" [here](https://check-ins.planningcenteronline.com/universal_printing_beta).

-1. On a desktop computer, download Raspbian Stretch from [here](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09).
-Note: this is the latest version of Raspbian that I have found to work well.
-Raspbian Buster (the latest version as of this writing) has some issues printing to Dymo quickly.
-Raspbian Stretch does not.
+1. On a desktop computer, download Raspbian Buster from [here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/).
+Note: this is the only version of Raspbian I have tested this with.
+If you choose a newer version, you're on your own!

 1. Use a tool like [Etcher](https://www.balena.io/etcher/) to write the downloaded image to your SD card.